 - Penetration Test

 - Review of all HIPAA compliance areas:

-- o User authentication
+- User authentication

-- Information disclosure
+- o Information disclosure

 - o Audit trail

-- o Data transfers
+- Data transfers

-- o Information on correct data use (role-based testing of use).
+- Information on correct data use (role-based testing of use).

 The audit should cover adequate audit trails and logs (including-but not limited to-ID, access level, and action performed).
 The audit should also cover encryption of data at rest, in audit logs, and in transit between workstations and mobile devices (where applicable), to external locations and to offline storage.